 - Spent 18 months of the preceding 3 years before the application date being physically present in the U.S.

-- Be able to read and write English to pass the civics test which requires a good knowledge of U.S. history and government
+- Being able to read and write English to pass the civics test which requires a good knowledge of U.S. history and government

 - Good moral character in alignment with the Constitution of the United States, and a supportive attitude towards the United States during all relevant periods under the law.

 If you are not yet a permanent resident, you’ll first have to file a petition for a green card marriage and fulfill the 3-year period of residency.
 After that, you can consider filing for a citizenship marriage.

 Citizenship Marriage Application Process

 If you fulfill the eligibility criteria mentioned above, you are by definition eligible to apply for citizenship based on your marriage.